 Now let’s talk about how to avoid some common pitfalls that companies sometimes run into when designing a favicon.

-The first potential pitfall is not simplifying your logo sufficiently for it to translate to a favicon.
-A logo that is overly complex may end up being virtually incomprehensible as a favicon.
-You can get around this issue by choosing the most recognizable visual element of your logo as your favicon.
+First of all, the first potential pitfall is not simplifying your logo sufficiently for it to translate to a favicon.
+Remember, a logo that is overly complex may end up being virtually incomprehensible as a favicon.
+Furthermore, you can get around this issue by choosing the most recognizable visual element of your logo as your favicon.

 Another pitfall is ending up with a favicon that isn’t easily viewable in a navigation bar.
 You may need to tweak the colors to ensure that people can see your favicon when it appears.